Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Data

 \subsection{Variable Construction and Classification}

 To provide an overview of the information recorded in our data source, Table \ref{tb:variable_list} summarizes the key variables.
-While core attributes such as Birth Year, Address (birth prefecture and current residential address), Education (final education institutions), Occupation, and Occupation Title are consistently available across all editions, the availability of family-related variables—such as information on tax payments, children, parents, spouse, and household relationships—varies by edition.
+While core attributes such as birth year, address (birth prefecture and current residential address), education (final education institutions), occupation, and occupation title are consistently available across all editions, the availability of family-related variables--such as information on tax payments, children, parents, spouse, and household relationships--varies by edition.

-In the following, we provide a detailed explanation of how we construct individual-edition-level covariates $X_{it}$, including social group, occupation, education, residential address, income tax, and Medal of Honor, based on text-based information extracted from our dataset.
-Our classification of covariates $X_{it}$ heavily relies on \citet{moriguchi2024meritocracy}.\footnote{\citet{moriguchi2024meritocracy} identifies the following elite subgroups: (1) individuals who earn more than top 0.05\% and 0.01\% income percentiles according to the national income distribution, (2) recipients of medals awarded for distinguished achievements, (3) corporate executives (individuals who hold an executive position in a corporation and pay any positive amount of income or business tax), (4) top politicians and bureaucrats (individuals who serve as members of the Imperial Diet, cabinet members, or high-ranking officials in the central government), (5) professors or associate professors at Imperial Universities.}
+In the following, we provide a detailed explanation of how we construct individual-edition-level covariates $X_{it}$, including social group, occupation, education, residential address, income tax, and recipients of medals awarded for distinguished achievements based on text-based information extracted from our dataset.\footnote{\citet{moriguchi2024meritocracy} identifies the following elite subgroups: (1) individuals who earn more than top 0.05\% and 0.01\% income percentiles according to the national income distribution, (2) recipients of medals awarded for distinguished achievements, (3) corporate executives (individuals who hold an executive position in a corporation and pay any positive amount of income or business tax), (4) top politicians and bureaucrats (individuals who serve as members of the Imperial Diet, cabinet members, or high-ranking officials in the central government), (5) professors or associate professors at Imperial Universities.}

-\paragraph{Social group}
+\paragraph{Social Group}

-Although the samurai were deprived of their privileges at the beginning of the Meiji period, the classification of social groups remained until World War II.
-Former feudal lords and court nobles were classified as ``nobles'' (\textit{Kazoku}), samurai as ``samurai'', and all others as ``commoners.''
-Using a keyword-based approach, we classified each elite into one of these three categories.\footnote{The PIR provides information on nobles and samurai, but not on commoners.
-Then, elites without social group information were classified as commoners.}
+We classify each individual into one of three social groups: nobles (\textit{Kazoku} in Japanese), former samurai, and commoners.
+The PIR explicitly records noble and samurai backgrounds, while individuals without such information are coded as commoners.

 \paragraph{Occupation}